The Edmonton Police Commission is

 Meet the CommissionersLatest News

-The Edmonton Police Commission attended the following meetings and events in December: December 2: City Council meeting – City of…
+The Edmonton Police Commission attended the following meetings and events in October: October 2: Technology Committee meeting; Governance Committee meeting…

 Latest Public Meeting